- About Us

 We aim to have 2 instructors per class most of the time, so there will be plenty of individual help for dogs that are struggling with the exercises.

 £75 per 6 week course.
 Cheques made payable to Dogs Behaving Badly.

 Then download and complete the REGISTRATION FORM and send with your cheque, payable to Dogs Behaving Badly, to:

 Places are limited, so please book early to avoid disappointment.
 Places will only be held for a few days, and will only be confirmed on receipt of your Registration form and payment (cheque or online BACS transfer).

-If your puppy is over 18 weeks, why not sign up for our Beginners Class, which accepts any puppy or adult dog from 19 weeks of age with no previous training.
+If your puppy is over 18 weeks, why not sign up for our Beginners Class, which accepts any age of puppy or adult dog with no previous training.
 Also suitable for rescue dogs requiring socialisation and basic training.

 If you are enjoying training, and would like to improve your skills and learn a little bit more, then why not sign up for our Progression Class.
 This class will provide some practical exercises such as sending your dog to bed, stop on command, plus some basic obedience work for retrieves and send-aways.